jaceuk/11ty-test/README.md

 This unfortunately doesn't support any sort of nested iteration so we have to mould the data into a structure that means we can achieve everything in one iteration.

-To achieve this we need to run the `utils/buildData.js` which pulls togther places and services info and saves the output to `_data/places.json` whihc is then used to generate the pages.
+To achieve this we need to run the `utils/buildData.js` which pulls togther places and services info and saves the output to `_data/places.json` which is then used to generate the pages.

 If any data is changed it has to be updated in the `utils` folder and the script rerun to update the master data file.